hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 - providing Terraform with information about how to connect to the server.

 ## Implement Provider Interface

-The framework allows any type that fills an [interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Provider) to be a provider.
+Any type that fills an [interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Provider) can be a provider.
 We recommend that you define a `struct` type to fill this interface.

 The provider has four methods it needs to handle: `GetSchema`, `Configure`, `GetResources`, and `GetDataSources`.